abhisheksingh87/starter-cookbook/content/common/create-app-using-starter.md

 ## Context
 This recipe is part of a cookbook for developing a modern _cloud ready_ microservice using the **greenfield-app-starter**.
-Upon completion of this recipe, you'll have a _working_ spring boot microservice with enabled actuator (_info,health and metrics_) endpoints.
+Upon completion of this recipe, you'll have a _working_  [Spring Boot](https://medium.com/stuff-about-cloud-native-development/my-spring-boot-101-journal-getting-started-5183f68606cb) microservice with enabled actuator (_info,health and metrics_) endpoints.

 ### Prerequisite